usoopmamedovpy/habit-rabbit-bot/README.md

-# 🐰 Habit Rabbit — Telegram Habit Tracker Bot
+# 🐰 Habit Rabbit — Telegram bot for daily habit tracking with reminders, streaks and statistics, built on Cloudflare Workers.

 Habit Rabbit is a Telegram bot for daily habit tracking with reminders, streaks and statistics.